 What do you do when someone falls asleep during your presentation?

-My first thought after being asked that question during a recent presentation-skills seminar was to recall the scene in last year’s movie, Larry Crowne, where Julia Roberts throws an eraser at her sleeping student.
+My first thought after being asked that question during a presentation-skills seminar was to recall the scene in the romantic-comedy film, Larry Crowne, where Julia Roberts throws an eraser at her sleeping student.